 - Home to many different species of birds.
 Also look out for migratory waterfowl, including tundra swans and snow geese.

-Nahanni Inn and Maroda Motel, plus a couple of bed and breakfast if you don’t like to camp.
+Nahanni Inn and Maroda Motel, plus a couple of bed and breakfasts if you don’t like to camp.

 Fort Simpson Territorial Park